taok-monitor/taok-api/README.md

 Let's try answer this question with **TaOk Monitor**

 ## What is the source of the data?
-Data obtained from the transparency portal of Fortaleza City Hall in the category of [Expenses] (https://transparencia.fortaleza.ce.gov.br/index.php/despesa/index), all data is from **PAYMENTS**
+Data obtained from the transparency portal of Fortaleza City Hall in the category of [Expenses](https://transparencia.fortaleza.ce.gov.br/index.php/despesa/index), all data is from **PAYMENTS**

 ## Project structure
 The project is organized into [taok-front](https://github.com/taok-monitor/) and [taok-api](https://github.com/taok-monitor/taok-backend).